AckerlyXu/heima/articles/virtual-machines/windows/faq.md

 ## How much storage can I use with a virtual machine?
 Each data disk can be up to 1 TB.
 The number of data disks you can use depends on the size of the virtual machine.
 For details, see [Sizes for Virtual Machines](sizes.md?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).

-Azure Managed Disks are the new and recommended disk storage offerings for use with Azure Virtual Machines for persistent storage of data.
-You can use multiple Managed Disks with each Virtual Machine.
-Managed Disks offer two types of durable storage options: Premium and Standard Managed Disks.
-For pricing information, see [Managed Disks Pricing](https://www.azure.cn/pricing/details/managed-disks/).

 Azure storage accounts can also provide storage for the operating system disk and any data disks.
 Each disk is a .vhd file stored as a page blob.
 For pricing details, see [Storage Pricing Details](https://www.azure.cn/pricing/details/storage/).

 ## How can I access my virtual machine?